tuucay4/practical-devops-bootcamp/Week_6/README.md

 ```

 ### 10. Created Ingress Resource
-Defined routing rules — The ALB controller reads this and
+Defined routing rules, the ALB controller reads this and
 creates an AWS ALB automatically:

 ```yaml